 Law & Human Rights Short-term Specials

-Law volunteers work in law firms and legal departments.
-Over the course of the programme, you will gain a broad overview of law and be able to do a variety of tasks, such as researching case studies, proofreading documents and making comparisons between international legal systems.
+As a volunteer, you will work in law firms and legal departments.
+Over the course of the programme, you will gain a broad overview of law and undertake a range of tasks, such as researching case studies, proofreading documents and making comparisons between international legal systems.
 During your time off, you'll get to take part in social events, exciting weekend trips and cultural activities.

 Law & Human Rights Short-term Specials in: